hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

 It also scans your controllers for custom policies and will activate them during startup.
 See the documentation  below for more info.

+**Features**

+- Validates Azure AD JWT tokens
+- Enables the use of Authorization policies with the same name as the Application Permission defined in Azure AD
+- Validates Azure AD B2C JWT tokens
+- Enables the use of Authorization policies with the same name as the scopes defined in Azure B2C
+- TODO: ASPNET.Core OpenIdConnect + authorization flow with Azure B2C for user login

 ### 1. Create a new ASP.NET Core project ###
 In Visual Studio 2017.
 ### 2. Add dependency in csproj manually or using NuGet ###